ashokgit/uno-card-game/README.md

 - **Card Count**: Each player's remaining cards are displayed
 - **Action Feedback**: Real-time feedback on your moves and game events

+### Settings Management
+- **Automatic Saving**: All settings are automatically saved to your browser's localStorage
+- **Persistent Settings**: Your preferences persist between browser sessions
+- **Export Settings**: Download your settings as a JSON file for backup
+- **Import Settings**: Import previously exported settings to restore your configuration
+- **Reset Options**: Reset individual setting categories or all settings to defaults

 ## 🛠️ Technology Stack

 ### Frontend